Scientific Name

 How to Grow and Care

-Generally considered easy to grow and require little routine maintenance.
+Generally, these plants are considered easy to grow and require little routine maintenance.
 To encourage continuous flowering or repeat bloom, deadhead the spent flower spikes as needed.
-During the summer months, mulching will help keep the soil moist and prevent injury to the shallow root system from heat.
+During the summer months, mulching will help keep the soil moist and prevent heat injury to the shallow root system.
 Coral Bells can be divided every 3 to 4 years if they lose vigor or when the crown gets too large.

 Links